alfredkam/yakojs/doc.md

     height: 100,  // default 100
     // optional parameters
     'font-family': '"Lucida Grande", "Lucida Sans Unicode", Arial, Helvetica, sans-serif',
-    line: false // it will disable the line drawing
+    stroke: false // it will disable the stroke from drawn },
-  },
   data: set //accepts an array or json obj
 });